kuldeep23907/Top-Level/README.md

 * same for government agencies, to develop their own incentive programs  for best agricultural practices and gender diversity;
 * same for international donor institutions etc., etc. for example this crowdsourced data for the purpose of the ESA GDA (Global Development Assistance) program: deforestation watching, infrastructure monitoring (bridges), industrial environment survey, disaster analysis (cyclones, floods) … and for crop damage assessment.

-IBISA could offer consulting services to the above to take advantage of IBISA's familiarity with the RSC blockchain and WCC blockchain.
+IBISA could also offer consulting services to the above to take advantage of IBISA's familiarity with the RSC blockchain and WCC blockchain.

 In the long-term future, additional risk-sharing and community watching may be added covering many kinds of calamity: road infrastructure watching, flood watching, natural calamities watching, drought warning etc.